VOCC/vocc/README.md

 ## Usage

-Visit the [website](loganbussell.com/vocc) to use the application.
+Visit the [website](https://loganbussell.com/vocc) to use the application.
+You won't need to download anything or install any dependencies, all you need is a web browser.

-### Installation / Offline use
+### Installation for offline use

+By default, the VOCC website should be able to be used while offline.
+In some certain cases, you can "install" a shortcut to the application to your operating system.

 If you are using a modern web browser that supports progressive web applications (PWAs), then when you visit the website you should see a button that says "Install" in the title bar.
 Clicking this button installs the application locally and you can use it offline.
 Tested on Chrome, Chromium, and Brave.
+Firefox does not support installing PWAs.

 If you're using a different browser that supports service workers, offline use should still work but you won't be able to install the application.